-The New Password page is displayed in the following cases:
+The New Password page appears:

-- The first time that you access the device with the default username cisco and password cisco.
+- The first time you access the device with the default username cisco and password cisco.
 This page forces you to replace the factory default password. - When the password expires, this page forces you to select a new password.